Executors’ Duties

 The duty to pay any IHT (and other taxes) due may seem a straightforward one, but it is, in fact, a complicated process of valuing the assets of the estate, determining which (if any) exemptions apply, filling in a return (including potentially multiple supplementary forms), assessing what tax (if any) is due and then paying that tax.

 An error made in this process could potentially result in the executors being personally liable to HMRC for a penalty imposed, which as you will see below could be as much as 100% of the tax due.
 This cannot be reclaimed from the estate.
-It is therefore essential that executors submit an accurate Inheritance Tax return and pay the correct amount.
+It is therefore essential that executors submit an accurate IHT return and pay the correct amount.

 Valuation of Assets